Salva / Salva Drift

 Enemies: Defender, Eldermagius, Darthwidow, Timekeeper, Goathead, Coldlizard, Gelatinfloat, *Shin, *Stonestatue, *Berle

 First off: The enemies here are WAY harder than before.
 The Magiuses now can cast Thundercloud (over 1000 damage to the whole party), some enemies can use Cure All, the Defenders can again only be hit from the back; the Darthwidows have a huge amount of HP and deadly long-range attacks (plus they can teleport), and of course there's the Coldlizard, the Salamander's older brother, with all of the problems it had (well, it turns you to stone instead of paralyzing you) plus DOUBLE the HP.
 If you have the Recoil Bracelet from the Hoffman Ruins, give it to a fighter; it's effective.
 Celine's Eruption spell is effective against them as well.
 My recommendation is to not venture into the tower until your average level is at least 40.
 You can level up outside (the enemies are the same as inside the tower) and rest in Eluria Colony.
 Build the Effort skill to at least level 4 for everyone.
+Also, build Claude's Pickpocket skill to the max (you DO have a Bandit's Glove, right?!)
 Someone having a high Familiar level is also useful (buy Pet Food in the Colony).

 OK, now we're inside the tower.
 Go north and you'll use your ID card to enter the tower.
 First go straight up for a bunch of chests with a Meteor Ring (great!), X Box, Holy Mist, Stone Check, and Steel Helm.
 The glass man you see gives you a hint for a very easy puzzle coming up, but I'll tell you the answer soon.
 8-) Go up either staircase to reach a small hall.
 The three chests here hold a measly Cure Paralysis, Sapphire, and Aquaberry.
 There IS a door to the left; go through it to get three awesome items: Musical Software, Crestier Guard (good shield), and Trickster!
 Give the latter to anyone not in the main fighting party and you'll keep randomly picking up great items!
 (It's the upgrade for the Mischief you possibly might have gotten in Clik.)